Quebec orders 8 p.m. curfew beginning Saturday, for 4 weeks

 Legault said officials have been struggling to understand why the province’s caseload has continued to spike despite existing restrictions, including the closure of schools.
 He said they concluded the virus was being spread through gatherings in residences, and the curfew is meant to prevent that.

+The premier said all non-essential businesses that he ordered closed in December will remain closed until at least Feb.
+8, when the curfew is scheduled to be lifted.

-The premier, however, said primary schools will open as scheduled on Jan.
-11and high schools students will return to in-person learning the next week, on Jan.
-18.
+Legault, however, said primary schools will reopen as scheduled, on Jan.
+11, and high school students will return to in-person learning the week after, on Jan.
+18. “Our children have to be able to continue to learn,” he said.

-Legault said he wanted to give Quebecers an “electroshock” regarding the critical situation in the province’s hospitals, which he said are overburdened with COVID-19 patients.
+Speaking before Legault’s news conference, Dr. Donald Sheppard, chair of the microbiology and immunology department at McGill University, said the government needed to explain the logic behind a curfew because the majority of outbreaks documented by public health have been in workplaces and schools.

 Quebec reported 47 more deaths related to COVID-19, with 2,641 new cases of coronavirus infections and a rise in both hospitalizations and people in intensive care.
 It has recorded a total of 217,999 cases and 8,488 deaths since the beginning of the pandemic.